KatherineMichel/portfolio/doc/what-i-am-paying-attention-to-in-2024.md

 ## Product

-One of the most important voices in product management.
+One of the most important voices in product management
 * [Marty Cagan](https://www.linkedin.com/in/cagan)

 Prolific author of a widely-read, product-focused blog.
 Recently published the excellent The Ultimate Guide to Developer Productivity.